Sydney: Light rail

 The CBD and South East Light Rail connects Sydney's CBD with the Eastern Suburbs.

 Sydney once had one of the largest tram networks in the British Empire after London.
 It served routes covering 291 km.
 The internal combustion engine made buses more flexible than trams and consequently more popular, leading to the progressive closure of the network with the final tram operating in 1961.
 From 1930 there were 612 buses across Sydney carrying 90 million passengers per annum.

 In 1997, the Inner West Light Rail opened between Central station and Wentworth Park.
 It ran on a freight line extending from the city to Darling Harbour and the Fish Markets, part of the Metropolitan Goods Lines.
 The line was extended to Lilyfield in 2000 and then Dulwich Hill in 2014.
 It links the Inner West and Darling Harbour with Central station and facilitated 9.1 million journeys in the 2016–17 financial year.
 A second, the CBD and South East Light Rail 12 km line serving the CBD and Eastern Suburbs opened in 2019–2020.
 A light rail line serving the western hub of Parramatta opened in 2024.
 The project is divided into two stages, with the first (the L4) replacing the Carlingford railway line that closed in 2020.
 The second stage of the project, the L5, servicing the Olympic park, is currently under construction.

 Buses

 Bus services are conducted by private operators under contract to Transport for NSW.
-Integrated tickets called Opal cards operate on bus routes.
+Opal cards are used on bus routes as they are with all public transport in Sydney.
 In total, nearly 225 million boardings were recorded across the bus network.
-NightRide is a nightly bus service that operate between midnight and 5am.
+NightRide is a nightly bus service that operates between midnight and 5am.